Peruvian thick-knee: Behaviour

 The Peruvian thick-knee is most active at night.
 The diet is not known but the bird moves about on the ground foraging, probably feeding on insects, small lizards and other small animals.
 It runs across the ground in a manner similar to an ostrich.
 It roosts in the open during the day, remaining motionless and difficult to spot as it is well-camouflaged by its brownish plumage.
 Its presence in an area may be most easily detected by its distinctive three-toed footprints in soft sand, and at night by its calls which are somewhat reminiscent of a lapwing (Vanellus sp.).

 Little is known of the reproduction of this species but a nest containing two eggs has been observed in June on the Cerros de Naupe, a range of low mountains in Peru.
 The nesting site was on a dry, sparsely-vegetated slope with clumps of shrubs and cacti.
 The nest was a scrape in the ground with the area around it cleared of debris.
 The eggs were cream-coloured with blotches of tan and darker brown and measured approximately 53 × 39 mm.
 One parent was incubating the eggs while the other stood in the shade a few metres away.

 Status

-The IUCN has listed the Peruvian thick-knee as being of "least concern".
-This is because, although it is confined to a somewhat restricted range the bird is quite common, especially in the northern part of that range, and although the population trend is unknown, the bird does not appear to qualify for a more threatened category.